DanesZalor/SpanishNotes/1_Nouns.md

 > when you don't know or care what the sex o an animal is, you can usually use the masculine form as a general word

-However, for some animals, their spanish word does not change
+However, for some animals, their spanish word does not change regardless of gender.
 | | |
 |-|-|
 | *el* sapo | the toad |